srinman/oauth/scenario1/scenario.md

 # Detailed Explanation of How the App Works

 This application is a simple demonstration of a direct ID token flow using Google Identity Services for authentication and a Flask backend to serve protected user information.
-The app consists of two main components: a client-side HTML/JavaScript file (`index.html`) and a server-side Python file (`app.py`).
+The app consists of two main components:

+- **Client-Side (index.html):** Uses the Google Identity Services library to sign in users.
+- **Server-Side (app.py):** A Flask app that verifies the ID token, logs diagnostic information, and returns user data if the user is both authenticated and registered.

 ---

 ## Client-Side (index.html)

-Below is the revised `index.html` code:
+Below is the complete updated `index.html` code:

 ```html
 <!-- filepath: /home/srinman/git/oauth/scenario1/index.html -->